Aholynomic/android-encryption-report/README.md

 # android-encryption-report
 An Essay on the Comparison of Android and iOS's Encryption Methods and its Effects on Law Enforcement

+Grade: A